 I’ve also added new information below about whether the Covid-19 vaccine is safe for people with celiac disease and some of the challenges for our community associated with take-out food and gluten in hand sanitizer.

 Are Celiac Disease Patients Part of the High-Risk Population?

 Coronavirus (COVID-19) is a virus that impacts the lungs and breathing that displays flu-like symptoms in those it impacts, although it is more contagious and causes more serious illness in some people.

-The Centers for Disease Control (CDC) is warning that the elderly and those with underlying health issues are not only at most risk for the illness, but also the ones most susceptible to its ill-effects.
+The Centers for Disease Control (CDC) is warning that the elderly and those with underlying health issues are not only at the most risk for the illness but also the ones most susceptible to its ill effects.